warthog-network/docs/Guides/node.md

 ## Starting the node with stratum for solo mining

 The current miner in development is BZminer.
-To enable solo-mining on your local node, you need to enable node stratum with this argument :
+To enable solo mining on your local node, you need to enable node stratum with this argument :

 ```
 ./wart-node-linux --stratum=0.0.0.0:3456